tellor-io/dataSpecs/types/DivaProtocolPolygon.md

 ## Query Parameters

-The `DivaProtocolPolygon` query has one parameter, which specifies the requested data.
+The `divaProtocolPolygon` query has one parameter, which specifies the requested data.

 1. **optionID** (uint256): ID of the prediction market